JerettS/sql-layer-adapter-jdbc/README.md

 The driver recognizes JDBC URLs of the form:

-    jdbc:fdbsql:database
+    ```
+    # Default localhost and port
+    jdbc:fdbsql:schema

+    # Default port
     jdbc:fdbsql://host/schema

+    # Fully specified
     jdbc:fdbsql://host:port/schema
+    ```

 The default host and port, if omitted, are `localhost` and `15432`.

-The username and password can also be supplied as arguments to the URL:
+The username and password can also be supplied as arguments appended to the URL:

     jdbc:fdbsql:schema?user=me
     jdbc:fdbsql:schema?user=me&password=mypass